 I really loved these.
 There’s something about a beautiful map, don’t you think?

-Enjoying the fresh air after our neurological explosion we strolled past the Supreme Court,
+Enjoying the fresh air after our neurological explosion we strolled past the Supreme Court which was nearby.

 We fancied a coffee so popped into Union Station.